How do we navigate the personal responsibility minefield?

 This is not a debate about the existence of the virus, I know it exists and the damage it can do.
 Nor is it a critique of the Test and Trace app.
 Of course, this will not be perfect, nothing rolled out on such a scale could be.
 However, if standing in a queue in Morrisons next to someone who has the virus means I have to self-isolate, that’s fine but what happens the next time, and the next.

-What about all those people, like my dad, who have recovered.
+What about all those people, like my dad, who has recovered.
 Do they need to self-isolate?
 I am in my dad’s bubble, just me, what happens then if repeatedly I can’t go and see him because I may or may not have been near a random person who goes on to test positive.

-I know that for my dad the isolation, not being allowed out, attending his two day centre clubs that have been being cancelled since March, other family members not being able to visit is far, far worse than anything else.
+I know that for my dad the isolation, not being allowed out, attending his two-day centre clubs that have been being cancelled since March, other family members not being able to visit is far, far worse than anything else.
 He has masks and sanitiser for when he goes to the shops but nobody wants to chat, nobody wants to have a laugh and a joke as they scurry about in fear.

 If this all sounds a bit doom and gloom, I’m sorry.
 It was not meant to.
 I just want to point out that this will end, we will get through this.
 Some will fare better than others, but that is always the case.
 But it’s how we behave whilst we are in the midst of it that is becoming more difficult to navigate for many.